getify/You-Dont-Know-JS/async & performance/apB.md

 Compare this structured, synchronous(-looking) message passing interaction to the informal and unstructured message sharing that `ASQ#runner(..)` provides through the `token.messages` array and cooperative `yield`ing.
 In essence, `yield put(..)` is a single operation that both sends the value and pauses execution to transfer control, whereas in earlier examples we did those as separate steps.

-Moreover, CSP stresses that you don't really explicitly "transfer control", but rather you design your concurrent routines to block expecting either a value received from the channel, or to block expecting to try to send a message on the channel.
+Moreover, CSP stresses that you don't really explicitly "transfer control," but rather you design your concurrent routines to block expecting either a value received from the channel, or to block expecting to try to send a message on the channel.
 The blocking around receiving or sending messages is how you coordinate sequencing of behavior between the coroutines.

 **Note:** Fair warning: this pattern is very powerful but it's also a little mind twisting to get used to at first.
 You will want to practice this a bit to get used to this new way of thinking about coordinating your concurrency.

-There are several great libraries that have implemented this flavor of CSP in JavaScript, most notably "js-csp" (https://github.com/ubolonton/js-csp) which James Long (http://twitter.com/jlongster) forked (https://github.com/jlongster/js-csp) and has written extensively about (http://jlongster.com/Taming-the-Asynchronous-Beast-with-CSP-in-JavaScript).
+There are several great libraries that have implemented this flavor of CSP in JavaScript, most notably "js-csp" (https://github.com/ubolonton/js-csp), which James Long (http://twitter.com/jlongster) forked (https://github.com/jlongster/js-csp) and has written extensively about (http://jlongster.com/Taming-the-Asynchronous-Beast-with-CSP-in-JavaScript).
 Also, it cannot be stressed enough how amazing the many writings of David Nolen (http://twitter.com/swannodette) are on the topic of adapting ClojureScript's go-style core.async CSP into JS generators (http://swannodette.github.io/2013/08/24/es6-generators-and-csp/).

-### *asynquence* CSP emulation
+### asynquence CSP emulation

-Since we've been discussing async patterns here in the context of my *asynquence* library, you might be interested to see that we can fairly easily add an emulation layer on top of `ASQ#runner(..)` generator handling as a nearly perfect porting of the CSP API and behavior.
+Because we've been discussing async patterns here in the context of my *asynquence* library, you might be interested to see that we can fairly easily add an emulation layer on top of `ASQ#runner(..)` generator handling as a nearly perfect porting of the CSP API and behavior.
 This emulation layer ships as an optional part of the "asynquence-contrib" package alongside *asynquence*.

-Very similar to the `state(..)` helper from earlier, `ASQ.csp.go(..)` takes a generator -- in go/core.async terms it's known as a goroutine -- and adapts it to use with `ASQ#runner(..)` by returning a new generator.
+Very similar to the `state(..)` helper from earlier, `ASQ.csp.go(..)` takes a generator -- in go/core.async terms, it's known as a goroutine -- and adapts it to use with `ASQ#runner(..)` by returning a new generator.

 Instead of being passed a `token`, your goroutine receives an initially created channel (`ch` below) that all goroutines in this run will share.
 You can create more channels (which is often quite helpful!) with `ASQ.csp.chan(..)`.